qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 #### Is there a trial or subscription option for the C++ component library?

-No, there is no trial or subscription option.
-C++ only supports a one-time perpetual buyout model.
-The pricing plan is provided on the [pricing page](/zh/price), and you can download the pre-compiled demo program `QFluentWidgets_v*.*.*.zip` from the [releases page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) on GitHub for experience.
-Currently, hundreds of thousands of devices are running software that uses this component library, so you can trust its quality.
+No. C++ only supports a one-time permanent purchase model.
+The pricing plans are available on the [pricing page](/price), and you can download the pre-compiled demo program `C++_QFluentWidgets.zip` from the [releases page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) on GitHub for testing.
+Currently, there are hundreds of thousands of devices running software that uses this component library.
+The library has also established deep collaborations with Fortune 500 companies, so you can trust its quality without any doubt!

 #### Which versions of Qt are supported by the C++ component library?